DrMikeG/WiiBuzz/README.md

 D is connected to ground of the power supply.
 To turn the mosfet on, we generate a PD between G and S.
 S is at ground.
-A 10k resitor pulls G to ground - no PD.
+A 10k resistor pulls G to ground - no PD.
 If we connect 3.3V to G, then the mosfet turns on.

 But not by much....

-I was only getting 6ma through the torch (not 60+ma) The resistance between Source and Drain (with should be in the milli-ohms) was about 500 ohms.
+I was only getting 6ma through the torch (not 60+ma) The resistance between Source and Drain (with should be in the mili-ohms) was about 500 ohms.

 Looking at the graph on the data sheet, this is not too much of a surprise.
 I used the 5V on the power supply to generate a 5V PD between G and S - this caused the MOSFET to turn on fully.
 Boo!